parse-community/docs/_includes/android/users.md

 ### Login &amp; Signup

-`ParseFacebookUtils` provides a way to allow your `%{ParseUser}`s to log in or sign up through Facebook.
+`ParseFacebookUtils` provides a way to allow your `ParseUser`s to log in or sign up through Facebook.
 This is generally accomplished using the `logInWithReadPermissionsInBackground(String, Collection<String>)` method:

 ```java
 ParseFacebookUtils.logInWithReadPermissionsInBackground(this, permissions, new LogInCallback() {